ChenlizheMe/InfEngine/docs/learn/renderstack-mount-points.md

 | Composite | The scene accumulated at that pipeline position | Grade scene color after sky and transparency |

 The scope belongs to the `EffectStage`; it is absent from the `.effect` asset and from the slot.
 This lets one reusable asset work at several scopes when their resource contracts and route policies are compatible.

+The built-in stages follow the same accumulation. `after_opaque` receives the opaque domain only: scene color plus depth, before sky and transparency. `after_sky` adds the skybox. `after_transparent` receives the complete scene composite, still in linear HDR. `after_camera_ui` adds the Camera Overlay UI on top. `final` runs before display encoding and is the intended home for post-processing chains. `after_screen_ui` receives the display-encoded image plus Screen Overlay UI.
+Chapter 1 of this course introduced the distinction: Camera Overlay canvases join the scene before post-processing, while Screen Overlay canvases draw after the single linear-to-sRGB conversion and therefore avoid scene effects by default.

 The stage contract supplies a local semantic resource bus.
 Its `inputs` decide whether `color`, `depth`, `normal`, `motion`, or another handle reaches the effect.
 The renderer also gathers `requires ∪ modifies` from enabled assets early enough to request optional geometry buffers.
 Both sides must agree: requesting `motion` can make the pipeline produce it, while mounting at a stage that does not expose `motion` still fails the local contract.